stevenjack/cig/README.md

 ##### One line install

-You can run the following that downloads the binary and changes the execute permission on it:

 ```bash
 curl -L http://bit.ly/1Hm2Llh | sudo bash
 ```

+> Note: this command downloads the binary and changes the execute permission on it

 ##### Manual install